Dispute Resolution in Health Law in Florida and Nationwide

-A good arbitrator is charged both with making a written decision and with managing the arbitration process so that it proceeds to a swift and fair conclusion.
+A good arbitrator is able to manage the arbitration process so that it proceeds to a swift and fair conclusion.
 It is the arbitrator’s job to help counsel focus on the issues and eliminate irrelevant matters, extra witnesses and duplicative testimony.
 Ms. Whitney has received extensive training in arbitration from both the American Arbitration Association and the American Health Lawyers Association.

 Mediation is the process of bringing disputing parties together so that they can work out a solution that is mutually acceptable to them.
 Only a skilled mediator can successfully manage this process, which requires the parties to cease hostilities and focus on a compromise that meets their needs.

-Mediation often involves a seemingly deadlocked situation in which neither party is willing to give an inch.
-Or payment may appear to be owed, but the payor defends himself claiming that payment would be unlawful under the circumstances.
+Mediation often involves a seemingly deadlocked situation in which neither party is willing to give an inch. .

 Medical staff hearings

 A medical staff hearing typically deals with a challenge to a physician’s or other practitioner’s right to practice at a particular facility.
 The issue may be denial of an initial application for membership on the medical staff or the extent of medical staff privileges to be granted.
 The issue may also be disciplinary, with the intent of restricting or revoking existing privileges.

 In either case, these are matters of the highest importance.
 Without medical staff privileges enabling him or her to practice at an appropriate facility, a physician’s training may be useless and his or her career at stake.